ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-with-safety-rails/index.md

         require(to.balance != 0 || isToContract, "Can't send tokens to an empty address");
 ```

-And finally, we have the actual check.
+And finally, we have the actual check for empty addresses.

+## Administrative access

+It is sometimes useful to have account administrators that can modify or undo certain actions.

 ## Conclusion